 10 – 18 February

 A Dark Skies Festival is a celebration of the dark skies around National Parks and Areas of Outstanding Natural Beauty, which in Sussex means the South Downs.
-The South Downs National Park has a programme of events organised (see their website for more details) or visit Pied A Terre Adventures for details of night walks.
+The South Downs National Park has a programme of events organised (see their website for more details) or check out our guide for full details.
 It’s a great way to see the landscape from a unique perspective.

 Rye Bay Scallop Week